 - Photo emulsion or sensitized emulsions - make sure you don’t buy the big gallon can of it when you are first getting started.
 It is easily available online and you can find it by searching for “screen printing photo emulsion.”

 - Transparency paper for transferring the designs to the screen

 - 150 watts high powered incandescent globe

-- Squeegee - to spread the ink and photo emulsion evenly over the screen
+- Squeegee or rubber blade - to spread the ink and photo emulsion evenly over the screen

 - High-quality inks - Depending on how many colors your design has, try to make it as simple as possible using one color if you are still starting out, you can get a screenprint starter kit from most printing shops.

 - Packaging Tape to stop the ink from leaking out from other parts of the screen

 - A blank gym clothing, you can get blanks from Awtsu Fitness Apparel, ranging from t-shirts, openside sando, openside hoodies, muscle hoodies, sweat shorts, and joggers pants.

 - Rags - To clean if you make a mess